- Safety & Health

 COVID-19 testing is mandatory for all Brown community members who are authorized to be regularly on campus (testing costs are paid by Brown).
-Graduate students who are on campus three or more days per week and/or have regular contact with students, faculty and staff will be tested twice (2X) per week (“High”).
-Graduate students who are on campus two days or less per week, have less regular contact with others, and are teaching remotely will be tested once (1X) per week (“Medium”).
+As of June 1, graduate students who are on campus will be tested once (1X) per week.
 Graduate students who are included on departmental return to campus plans as having limited access to departmental space may be in the “low” category which does not include asymptomatic testing on campus.

-Graduate students who will be taking courses fully online and who will not be on campus at any time during the semester do not need to be tested.
+Graduate students who will not be on campus at any time during the semester do not need to be tested.
 A student’s status or authorization to be on campus may change during the course of the semester and thus the need to be tested may change as well.
 If you anticipate changing your level of presence on campus, you will need to notify your program in advance of any change in your status.

 Testing is conducted in the OMAC (Olney Margolies Athletic Center) where there is ample space to accommodate the large number of students and employees who will need to be tested.
 An online scheduling system will provide you a time window for testing, which will avoid large numbers of people waiting together for testing.

-Brown's COVID-19 dashboard shows a range of COVID-19 indicators, reflecting positivity rates and the prevalence of novel coronavirus on campus.
+Brown's COVID-19 dashboard shows a range of COVID-19 indicators, reflecting positivity rates and the prevalence of novel coronavirus on campus, as well as campus vaccination levels.
 More information about the testing program is available on the Testing & Tracing section of the Healthy Brown website.

 How can I obtain permission to travel for field research?

 Steps would include first seeking written approval by the student's advisor and completing a Safety Plan Proposal and Request for Essential Travel form at least three weeks prior to travel.
 This form will then be reviewed by the relevant committees, specifically the Global Travel Risk Assessment Committee (GTRAC), including the field research subcommittee, and then reviewed by the provost.
-Depending on the nature of the research, students should also review the steps for approval for Human Subjects Research.
+Depending on the nature of the research, students should also review the Process for Resuming Research.